JerBouma/FinanceDatabase/README.md

 2. (within Python) `import FinanceDatabase as fd`

 The package has the following functions:
-- `show_options(product, equities_selection=None)` - gives all available options from the below functions per
+- `show_options(product, equities_selection=None)` - gives all available options from the functions below per
-  product (i.e. Equities, Funds) which then can be used to collect the data.
+  product (i.e. Equities, Funds) which then can be used to collect data.
 You can select a sub selection of equities by entering 'countries', 'sectors' or 'industries' for equities_selection.
 - `select_cryptocurrencies(cryptocurrency=None)` - with no input gives all cryptocurrencies, with input gives the cryptocurrency of choice.